What’s new for BAF 2014?

 What’s special about the gaming events at BAF?

-The fact it’s organised by the Museum shows that gaming is taken seriously and sits alongside an older, more established medium.
-Huge names such as Ray Harryhausen have been to BAF in the past, and regardless of whether you’re into gaming, or animation, or both, the festival has built a great legacy that it’s a pleasure and privilege to be part of.
+The fact it’s organised by the museum shows that gaming is taken seriously and sits alongside an older, more established medium.
+Huge names such as Ray Harryhausen have been to BAF in the past, and regardless of whether you’re into gaming, animation, or both, the festival has built a great legacy that it’s a pleasure and privilege to be part of.

 The festival also reaches a younger audience and speaks to them directly.
 We have had panels before that have spoken about the UK and how it is important as a country to be involved in the content creation of games, rather than simply content consumption.
 I have to give credit to the government for incorporating computing into the school curriculum.
 It shows again that gaming is becoming more mainstream and being taken seriously.